The Nest

 Pros and cons of buying a coop in NYC

-When deciding if buying a coop is right, weighing the pros and cons is essential.
-There are numerous advantages to buying a coop but also some downsides.
+When deciding whether to buy a coop, it is essential to weigh the pros and cons.
+There are numerous advantages to buying a coop, but there are also some downsides.

 In short, the most significant pros of buying a coop are affordability, while the cons are related to less convenience and flexibility compared to condos.
 Here’s what you’ll want to consider.